ljvmiranda921/pyswarms/docs/intro.rst

 ---------------------------------

 As with the treasure example, the idea of PSO is to emulate the social behaviour of birds and fishes by initializing a set of candidate solutions to search for an optima.
-Particles are scattered around the search-space, and moves around it to find the position of the optimal solution.
+Particles are scattered around the search-space, and they move around it to find the position of the optima.
 Each particle represents a candidate solution, and their movements are affected in a two-fold manner: (1) their cognitive desire to search individually, (2) and the collective action of the group or its neighbors.
 It is a fairly simple concept with profound applications.

 One interesting characteristic of PSO is that it does not use the gradient of the function, thus, objective functions need not to be differentiable.
 Moreover, the basic PSO is astonishingly simple.
-And adding variants to the original implementation can help it adapt to more complicated problems.
+Adding variants to the original implementation can help it adapt to more complicated problems.

 The original PSO algorithm is attributed to Eberhart, Kennedy, and Shi [IJCNN1995]_ [ICEC2008]_.
 Nowadays, a lot of variations